dschaga/milk-and-chocolate-HA-theme/README.md

 ## why it looks like it looks like
 ### The dark "chocolate" mode
 Basicaly it's a dark theme with a slightly shift into brown and with orange accents.
 Mostly this "brown shift" comes from the text color and from the base background gradient.
-The Theme was created in winter during the heating season and while there was mostly artifical lighting.
+The Theme was created in winter during the heating season and while there was mostly artifical lighting and or the light of a fireplace.
+At that time this theme feels just right.